cja325 | undergraduate

 - Compare the various models that explain the structure of organized crime groups.

-Theories of Organized Criminal Behavior
+Theories and Historical Explanations for Organized Criminal Behavior

 - Explain the evolution of organized crime.